 What is a HIPAA-Compliant Business Associate?

-HIPAA compliance goes beyond the above file transfer concerns to encompass a consideration of your entire ecosystem, including sometimes trusting third parties (business associates) to strengthen your approach.
-Are you looking for hosting for your online healthcare presence?
-At Atlantic.Net, over the years, we’ve steadily built a reputation as an exceptional healthcare HIPAA hosting company, known for demonstrating trustworthiness to our clients.
+HIPAA compliance goes beyond the above file transfer methods to encompass consideration of your entire ecosystem, including sometimes trusting third parties (business associates) to strengthen your approach.
+Are you looking for a HIPAA-compliant solution for hosting for your online healthcare presence?
+At Atlantic.Net, over the years, we’ve steadily built a reputation as an exceptional healthcare HIPAA hosting company, known for demonstrating trustworthiness to our healthcare industry clients and offering a Business Associate Agreement as part of our commitment to maintaining HIPAA compliance for healthcare providers and healthcare organizations who need help protecting PHI.

 Get Help with HIPAA Compliance